-Table 3: File-to-rule compression ratios.
+Table 3.
+File-to-rule compression ratios.

-6 Modeling trade-offs
+6. Modeling trade-offs

-File classification for self-\ systems has several trade-offs.
-For example, we can trade model efficiency for accuracy, and model specificity for generality.
+File classification for self-\ systems has several tradeoffs.
+For example, we can trade model efficiency for accuracy, and model accuracy for precision.

-6.1 Trading efficiency for accuracy
+6.1.
+Trading efficiency for accuracy

-File systems such as NTFS [21] allow applications to store attributes with a file, and research is being conducted to allow users and applications to tag files with additional attributes for improved search capabilities [9, 22].
+File systems such as NTFS [22] allow applications to store attributes with a file, and research is being conducted to allow users and applications to tag files with additional attributes for improved search capabilities [9, 23].
 Although these additional attributes may provide a wealth of information, building classification trees with too many attributes can result in over-fitting of the training data (i.e., discovering false associations) if there are too many attributes and too few observations.
 Furthermore, additional attributes can lead to more rules and smaller compression ratios.
 In our NFS traces, the attributes of a file are limited to the UNIX file attributes.
-However, even with such a small attribute space, we see the effects of over-fitting.
+However, even with such a small attribute space, we begin to see the effects of over-fitting.

 In general, by withholding attributes from a model, the efficiency of model generation improves, thereby allowing for faster learning rates, but at the potential cost of accuracy.
-To test this, we create a modified version of ABLE that only uses filenames, and ignores the other attributes (GID, UID, permissions).
+To test this, we create a modified version of ABLE that only uses filenames, and ignores the other attributes (GID, UID, permissions, creation time).
 The resulting tree, NABLE (name-based ABLE), is compared against ABLE for accuracy.
 ABLE does find false associations, albeit a small number (less than 2% difference in prediction accuracy), in many of the classes we are predicting.
 These false associations are eliminated with more training data.
 In this particular test, 10 extra days of training were required to completely erase the effects of over-fitting.

 Over-fitting due to large attribute spaces is always a problem.
-Fortunately there are solutions [2, 11], most of which involve some method of attribute filtering as a pre-processing step to building a tree.
+Fortunately there are solutions [2, 11], most of which involve some form of attribute filtering as a preprocessing step to building a tree.

-Figure 4: Total cost vs. learning bias.
+Figure 4.
+Total cost vs. learning bias.

-6.2 Trading specificity for generality
+6.2.
+Trading accuracy for precision

 Predictive models can have false positives (incorrectly predicting that a new file belongs to a class) and false negatives.
-The most general model maximizes accuracy without considering the relative costs of these error types.
-A more specific model, biased toward reducing either false positives or false negatives, considers their costs so as to minimize an application-specific cost function.
-However, introducing such a learning bias reduces the model's overall accuracy.
-This is a common trade-off for classifiers, and decision trees can be made more or less specific as desired.
+A more accurate model maximizes the number of correct predictions without considering the relative costs of these error types.
+A more precise model considers their costs so as to minimize an application cost function.
+However, introducing such a learning bias through cost functions reduces the model's overall accuracy.
+This is a common trade-off for classifiers, and decision trees can be made more or less precise as desired.

 For example, consider building a learning model to predict the lifetime of a file.
-If a file will live for less than a second, we can optimize its placement by storing it in NVRAM.
-Otherwise, the file is stored on the disk through several I/Os.
-In the case of false negatives, we fall back to the default manner of storing the file.
-For false positives, we simply run the risk of overrunning our NVRAM with long-lived data and eventually incur the same amount of disk I/O. In this case, false positives would be preferred.
-When classifying files to be archived, on the other hand, we want to error on the side of false negatives, as prematurely sending a file to tape could result in significant penalties.
+If a file will live for less than a second, we may choose to store it in NVRAM.
+Otherwise, the file is stored on disk through several I/Os.
+In this case, false negatives (a missed NVRAM opportunity) may be preferred, thus arguing for a more accurate model.
+On the other hand, when classifying files to be archived, we want to avoid false positives (prematurely sending a file to tape), thereby arguing for a model with greater precision.

-By using cost functions (or biases), decision trees can be built from samples with different proportions of positive and negative examples.
-By weighting samples in this manner you penalize the tree for making one of the two types of errors (false positive or false negative) and create biased trees that try to avoid the particular error [27].
+By using cost functions, decision trees can be built from samples with different proportions of positive and negative examples.
+By weighting samples in this manner you penalize the tree for making one of the two types of errors (false positive or false negative) and create biased trees that try to avoid the particular error [28].